 They are located to the southeast of sector I, where nine platforms and five rectangular structures that served the function of storage of products, textiles and weapons to then be redistributed among the inhabitants of the population of Choquequirao are observed.

-It is located in the central part of the archaeological complex, referring to the open space, being one of the main meeting centers where cultural and religious events of social use were held, adjacent to them are observed nine structures of rectangular plan and four terraces.
+They located it in the central part of the archaeological complex, referring to the open space, making it one of the main meeting centers where people held cultural and religious events of social use.
+Adjacent to it, you can observe nine structures with a rectangular plan and four terraces.

 Considered as a sacred monument, dedicated to the ancestors, located south of the main square, referring to the four double jamb niches that represent a sacred space, this sector is a space for ceremonial and religious events.

-Located south of the main square, on the top of a terraced hill bordered by a perimeter wall, referred to a ceremonial space where sacrifices were made and liquid offerings were released as thanks for the production of land, political and religious site.
+They located it south of the main square, on top of a terraced hill bordered by a perimeter wall, referring to a ceremonial space where people made sacrifices and released liquid offerings as thanks for the land's production, serving as a political and religious site.

-Located to the southwest of the Ushno, it consists of two rectangular buildings, this space was a site for the preparation of the priests who performed religious events, therefore access to this space was restricted.
+They located it to the southwest of the Ushno, consisting of two rectangular buildings.
+This space served as a site for the preparation of priests who performed religious events, so they restricted access to this space.

 Located northeast of the main square, formed by five retaining walls, being an agricultural space belonging to the lands of the sun.

-Located to the west of the main square in the lower part of the hillside, with an altitude between 3020 and 2770 m.a.s.l., where there are sixteen platforms that present 16 Zoomorphic and anthropomorphic figures, as well as geometric lines of camelids and a muleteer made with white limestone, with a more stylistic than agricultural function, adapting to the topography of the land.
+There, they built sixteen platforms that feature 16 zoomorphic and anthropomorphic figures, as well as geometric lines of camelids and a muleteer made with white limestone.
+These figures have a more stylistic than agricultural function, adapting to the topography of the land.

 Located to the southeast of the main square, composed of sixteen buildings of different sizes and disposition, buildings that correspond to a social-domestic function.